2025 Fair dates: August 7 - 10, 2025

 • Should you notice any safety issues or concerns, don’t hesitate to call the Fair office at 253-847-4754.
 Security will be dispatched to your location.

 • Medical aid is on-site during Fair hours.
-Should you need medical aid, dial 9-1-1, and then contact the Fair office at 253-847-4754.
+If you need medical attention, dial 9-1-1 and then contact the Fair office at 253-847-4754.
 Our team will arrive and direct aid to your location.

 • You may also contact maintenance by contacting the Fair office at 253-847-4754.